Moira Hearn Memorial Fund

-Moira Hearn was – and still is – for many of us the moral touchstone of professionalism in the world of incentive travel.
-A deeply empathetic and compassionate person, Moira embodied everything that this fund stands for – warmth, understanding, a helping hand, sharing the burden.
+Moira Hearn was—and still is—for many of us the moral touchstone of professionalism in the world of incentive travel.
+A deeply empathetic and compassionate person, Moira embodied everything that this fund stands for: warmth, understanding, a helping hand, and sharing the burden.

-Providing financial assistance to SITE Members who have lost their jobs, or whose businesses are experiencing extreme financial difficulties, the fund aims to provide continuity of membership at a time when circumstances might preclude it.
+Administered through SITE Foundation, this fund, honouring the late Moira Hearn, offers financial assistance to SITE Members who are experiencing financial difficulties.
+The fund aims to provide continuity of membership and support at a time when circumstances might preclude it.
+Grants from this fund could be used to support membership dues, professional development, or participation in events.

-Applications need to be submitted on our official form which you can download below.
-Applications are evaluated by a committee of SITE leaders and are confidential and anonymous, ie, your name is NOT revealed to the committee.
-Please include as much relevant information as possible:
+Applications need to be submitted via our official form which you can access below.
+Applications are evaluated by a committee of SITE leaders and are confidential and anonymous, ie, your name will not be revealed to the committee.

-A personal tribute by Pádraic Gilligan, CMO, SITE
+A personal tribute by Pádraic Gilligan, Head of Marketing, SITE

 Moira Hearn (1949 – 2012)